 - Cars with a “Turo Go” badge are equipped with a device that allows you to lock and unlock the car from the Turo app.
 You must have the Turo app downloaded and updated on your mobile device to take a trip in a Turo Go car.
 You can learn more here.

 - Some cars are handled by Commercial Hosts -- hosts who offer their own commercial rental insurance to their guests.
 Cars that are offered by Commercial Hosts are labeled as such on the vehicle listing.

-- Choose a car that offers enough miles/kilometres for your trip.
+- Choose a car that offers enough miles/kilometers for your trip.
 We display the total distance allowed for your trip under the heading “Distance Included” on the vehicle listing page.
 We show it again on the checkout screen.
-Directly below, we display the price per mile/kilometre the host charges if you exceed the distance allowed for the trip.
+Directly below, we display the price per mile/kilometer the host charges if you exceed the distance allowed for the trip.
 You are responsible for distance overage costs.

 Booking a trip